PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 11:18:57
+Last updated: 2024-04-09 11:19:35
-Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger